Written by Editorial Team

-- Manage stress level: Stress adds to the mood swings so it is important that you manage your stress level.
-Get plenty of sleep, eat well, check with your gynecologist and get regular exercise
+Stress adds to mood swings so it is important that you manage your stress level.
+Get plenty of sleep, eat well, check with your gynecologist and get regular exercise.

-- Relax, relax and relax: As much as you can… go for a movie or a dinner date with your partner.
-The more you relax the less will be the stress level
+As much as you can… go for a movie or a dinner date with your partner.
+The more you relax the less will be stress level.

-- Go easy: Don’t run around doing chores before you go into your official maternity leave.
+Don’t run around doing chores before you go on your official maternity leave.
 Instead, sit back and enjoy the most precious time of your life

-- Shake it off: If you are going through a mood swing, just try to ignore it.
+If you are going through a mood swing, just try to ignore it.
 Instead, indulge yourself in something you love to do.
-A hobby, reading, gardening or spending some time in your favorite spa will be helpful
+A hobby, reading, gardening or spending some time in your favorite spa will be helpful.

-- Keep your sense of humor on board: Learn to laugh at all the ups and downs during this period along with your partner.
-Indulge in something that is fun and will make you happy
+Learn to laugh at all the ups and downs during this period along with your partner.
+Indulge in something that is fun and will make you happy.

-- Do gentle exercise: It is rightly said that exercise is a mood lifter.
+It is rightly said that exercise is a mood lifter.
 So next time you feel your moods fluctuating, just pick yourself up and indulge in some sort of light exercise to get those feel-good chemicals flowing in your body.
-Go for a swim, get some fresh air by going for a walk outside or do some light yoga
+Go for a swim, get some fresh air by going for a walk outside or do some light yoga.

-- Talk it through: Talk and share how you feel during mood swings with your spouse, family or close friends.
+Talk and share how you feel during mood swings with your spouse, family, or close friends.
 Talking it out is the best antidote to feeling stressed and depressed.
 Once you share your feelings with your loved ones, you will be surprised to see how understanding and supportive they are.
-You can also share and discuss how you feel online through various communities of women in the same phase as you and can understand exactly how you are feeling
+You can also share and discuss how you feel online through various communities of women in the same phase as you and can understand exactly how you are feeling.

-- Stop feeling guilty: Pregnancy is a beautiful phase but a tough one too.
+Pregnancy is a beautiful phase, but a tough one too.
 So it is normal to feel overwhelmed, irritable and depressed at times.
 Stop feeling guilty about the myriad of feelings that you go through during this phase.
-Don’t be harsh on yourself and accept that you will have some negative feeling and some very nice feelings about your pregnancy
+Don’t be harsh on yourself and accept that you will have some negative feelings and some very nice feelings about your pregnancy.

 Mood swings are common.
 But if you notice that your mood swings are becoming too frequent and lasting for more than 2 weeks or hindering your day-to-day activities, talk to your doctor and seek help.
 Intense mood swings associated with depression and mania can be due to other psychiatric conditions which need medical interference.